 Library and Information Science Databases

 Use databases to find articles on your topic.
-You will need a library bar code as your password for remote access.

 Indexes English and foreign-language periodicals, selected state journals, conference proceedings, pamphlets, books, and library school theses, plus over 300 books per year.
 Indexes 234 journals and provides full-text articles from over a hundred select publications.
 Coverage dates: 1984-current.